RouninMedia/declare-event-listening-elements/README.md

 _______

-**N.B.** The script above has been modified quite a lot but was originally inspired by:
+**N.B.** I've modified the script above quite a lot but it was originally inspired by:

  - [Javascript - Listing active event listeners on a Web page | SQLPac | (2020-04-10)](https://www.sqlpac.com/en/documents/javascript-listing-active-event-listeners.html)